 How to integrate website copy with design

 When you present your copy to a web designer using these information architecture principles, your designer will not only thank you for making their life easier, but the words will have a bigger impact.
-So, although your designer can create a website before seeing any copy, they may have to re-do parts of it afterwards.

 Ok, how do you actually get your copy and design done for a new website?
-In an ideal world, you would work with both parts running side by side:

 - Start your initial research and planning